Change Control

 - Findings memory surfaces suppressions and a feedback ledger on the Control Board, with revoke and expire actions.

-- Incident feedback ingests events from Sentry, Linear, Jira, Vercel, and generic or manual sources, links them to the passport, and drafts learnings you can promote into control rules or dismiss.
+POST /api/model-feedback/exports.
+GitHub slash commands accept--share-feedbackonly with the same consent gate — no silent export from PR comments. - Incident feedback ingests events from Sentry, Linear, Jira, Vercel, and generic or manual sources, links them to the passport, and drafts learnings you can promote into control rules or dismiss.

 This closes the loop: what breaks in production teaches the gate what to catch next time.